TOK & critical thinking workshops

 Apr 2021 INTERNATIONAL SCHOOL OF LUXEMBOURG.
 A follow-up online workshop, for the TOK team.

 Jan 2020 GULF ENGLISH SCHOOL, DOHA.
-2-day in-person workshops for staff and students from 11 different schools in Qatar.
+2-day in-school workshops for staff and students from 11 different schools in Qatar.

 Jan 2019 ST EDWARD’S SCHOOL, OXFORD.
-In-person workshop for the TOK team.
+In-school workshop for the TOK team.

 Jan 2019, UNITED WORLD COLLEGE, MAASTRICHT.
-In-person workshops for staff and students.
+In-school workshops for staff and students.

 April 2018 BRITISH SCHOOL OF MANILA.
 An online workshop for the TOK team.